 The AMC Flux is guaranteed for 1 year.

 If a Flux has been damaged or has stopped working correctly but is not under guarantee anymore, it can be sent to the AMC factory for repair.
-A Flux may be received for repair once the standard repair cost of R400 is received upfront, when the Flux is handed in at an AMC Sales Centre.
+A Flux may be received for repair once the standard repair cost of R600 is received upfront, when the Flux is handed in at an AMC Sales Centre.
 There is no 50% replacement policy for the AMC Flux.
+There is a 3 month guarantee on Flux repairs.

 We offer our customers a lifetime guarantee on our cookware.
 You do not need an invoice or proof of purchase for this guarantee to be effective.
 Lid knobs, handles, electric probes and other elements of our cookware are not covered by the lifetime guarantee.
 Please visit our lifetime guarantee page for more information.